evanzhong/safety-maps/README.md

 * Finally, `secret_string` and `secret_string_2` should be randomly-generated strings containing letters, numbers, and special characters that will be used in encrypting account authorization tokens.

 **Note to CS97 graders: we will include a working `.env` file in our tarball submission, so you may skip the above step.**
-**In addition, we have created the following demo user with some saved route history in the database the `.env` file we include:**
+**In addition, we have created the following demo user with some saved route history in the database our included `.env` references:**
 ```
 Username: CS97SafetyMapsDemo@gmail.com
 Password: gitgoodatsoftware